Meat producer JBS Foods says it is coming back online after cyberattack

 “Our systems are coming back online, and we are not sparing any resources to fight this threat.
 We have cybersecurity plans in place to address these types of issues, and we are successfully executing those plans,” said Andre Nogueira, the CEO of JBS USA.

 The company has a massive footprint in North America and Australia.
-Shutting down its operations would threaten up to a quarter of the U.S.’ beef capacity.
+Shutting down its operations would threaten up to a quarter of beef capacity in the U.S.

 The White House offered assistance to JBS through the Department of Agriculture and blamed the attack on a criminal organization likely based in Russia — weeks after a similar attack and assignment of blame related to a ransomware attack on the Colonial Pipeline.